PavanKumarDharmoju/Marketing-Mix-Model/README.md

 # Marketing Mix Model Dashboard with Feature Importance & ROI Forecasting

 This Streamlit app is designed for marketing teams to visualize and forecast the effectiveness of marketing campaigns.

+The Dashboard is also Deployed at https://marketingmixmodel.streamlit.app/, upload the dataset from the data folder to see the analysis and forecasting.

 The app provides the following functionalities:
 1. **Feature Importance** based on pre-trained models (Ridge, Bayesian Ridge, ElasticNet) for predicting customer response.
 2. **ROI Forecasting** using time-series analysis (ARIMA).
 3. **Data Visualizations** such as correlation heatmaps, box plots, and scatterplots to provide insights into key marketing metrics.